mai-amber/Dog-Breed-Classifier/README.md

 My CNN from scratch got an accuracy of above 5%

+The CNN using VGG16 gave a final accuracy of 37% after 20 epochs

-My CNN using ResNet50 gave a final accuracy of 81% after 20 epochs
+My CNN using ResNet50 gave a final accuracy of 83% after 20 epochs

 ## Conclusion